showyaseen/jumia-task/README.md

 #### Problems
 1. Some information not exsit in the database such country, country_code, state and formatted phone_num.
-2. SQLite not support `regexp` function so we will not able to perfrom queries based on regex to filter phone numbers and cannot extract related info such country_code or validate phone number using regex conditions.
+2. SQLite not support `regexp` function so we will not able to perfrom queries based on regex to filter phone numbers and cannot extract related info such country_code or validate phone number using regex query conditions.

 ## Proposed Solution
 1. create user defined functions into SQLite to support `regex` conditions and formating functions like extract country_code from phone number and other related usages.